 The Canadian medical clinic has a military pharmacist with a well-stocked supply of Canadian prescription and over-the-counter medications.
-When the pharmacist is not available, you may use a local pharmacy (apotheke).
-Google Maps is a great tool to help locate pharmacies near you.
-You will also find over-the-counter medications at the local apotheke as they are not usually sold in grocery stores or what we would consider to be a drug store in Canada.
+When the pharmacist is not available, you may use a local pharmacy (DE: apotheke, NL: apotheek).
+Google Maps is a great tool to help local pharmacies near you.
+You will also find over-the-counter medications at the local apotheke/apotheek as they are not usually sold in grocery stores or what we would consider to be a drug store in Canada.
+However, some over the counter medications can be purchased in the Netherlands from drug stores such as Kruidvat, or from the US commissary in Brunssum.